davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

-How can we make a "distributed" variable &mdash; a single vriable any of these nodes can get and set?
+How can we make a "distributed" variable &mdash; a variable any of these nodes can get and set?

 DIAGRAM: nodes a network, thought bubble question mark in the middle for a variable

-It's easy enough to make a variable on any one of these nodes, so let's pick one and make the variable on that node.
+It's easy enough to make a variable on any one of these nodes, so let's pick one node and make the variable on it.
 That node is now special; let's call it the **leader**.
 Accordingly, we can call all the other nodes **followers**.

 DIAGRAM